 It’s a business entity, and shareholders can buy and sell shares of the company stocks.
 Each shareholder owns a piece of the company’s stock, dependent on the money invested.

 Once you invest, you receive share certificates of ownership.
-Furthermore, shareholders can transfer their shares to others without any effect on the company’s continued existence.
+Furthermore, shareholders can transfer their shares to others without affecting the company’s continued existence.

 They’re generally formed to enable a company to thrive and grow.
 Many companies, especially startups, need funding to grow.

-Without money, they can’t build warehouses, buy supplies, hire staff, and the list goes on and on.
-But, by bringing together many people or “shareholders,” it’s possible to build a thriving business.
+Without money, they can’t build warehouses, buy supplies, hire staff, etc. But, by bringing together many people or “shareholders,” it’s possible to build a thriving business.

 - A joint-stock company is a business entity owned jointly by all its shareholders.